isomerpages/govtech-stp/_work-pass-holder-lane/Travel and Health Control Measures (Work Pass Holder Lane).md

 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Suitable accommodation sourced by submitters (e.g. hotels, serviced apartments, hostels or Employment Agencies' residential units.
 Please ensure these places can accommodate persons on SHN).<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">If the employer allows, submitters can arrange for the helper/CN to share a room with another helper/CN with the same travel history.
 They should remain isolated during the SHN and not mingle, or share facilities such as toilets, with other residents.</p></li>
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Employer’s house.
 The helper/CN must isolate herself in her room and minimise contact with household members.
 If this is not possible or there are <a href="https://www.covid.gov.sg/who-is-vulnerable" target="_blank">vulnerable household members</a>, please look for another accommodation.</li>
 	</ol>
+<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Submitters who have paid for the helpers’/CNs’ stay at the SHN dedicated facility (SDF) earlier on, please refer to MOM’s email for more information.</p>
 	</li>
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test ($125 including GST) before the end of the SHN.</li>
 				<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for helpers and CNs who were vaccinated overseas]</b> Verify their vaccination records by taking a serology test to get the vaccination records ingested in the National Immunisation Registry (NIR) <b>within 30 days</b> of arrival in Singapore.